-Independent Rehabilitation Services is registered with compensable bodies such as the Transport Accident Commission (TAC), NDIS (National Disability Insurance Scheme), WorkCover (VWA), Slow to Recover Program (STR), Individual Support Packages (ISP), Department of Veteran’s Affairs (DVA) and Enhanced Primary Care (EPC).
+Independent Rehabilitation Services is registered with compensable bodies such as the Transport Accident Commission (TAC), NDIS (National Disability Insurance Scheme), WorkCover (VWA) and Enhanced Primary Care (EPC).

 Referrals can be made by the client, a family member or anyone involved in care.
 Please see our Referral Page for more information.

-- Home visits, community sessions (ie in local gyms, hydrotherapy centres) or initial asessments in our rooms in Ashburton or Fairfield.
+- Home visits, community sessions (ie in local gyms, hydrotherapy centres) or initial assessments in our rooms in Carnegie

 - Specialists in community neurological rehabilitation

-- Development of individulised programmes with the client and support from family and carers
+- Development of individualised programs with the client and support from family and carers

 - Liaison with referrers, case managers and/or support coordinators to achieve the best outcomes for clients